ThinleyYC/thinleyPortfolio/README.md

-Took a workshop to work with;
+Attended a workshop by Mustafa, organized by SCI committe to work with;
 1. HTML
 2. CSS
 3. JavaScript